This article originally appeared on VICE France

 Earlier this week, we contacted Zazzle to ask whether they would consider removing the items on sale so as not to take advantage of the attacks.
 "Many designers whose works Zazzle offers show support for the French during this difficult time.
 As the drawings follow our guidelines, Zazzle will continue to allow the sale of products on our websites," they responded.

-CNN got a similar reply when they approached vendors of the "Je Suis Charlie" T-shirts in January, asking whether they thought what they were doing was a bit "insensitive."
-Most of the sellers, according to the report, said some equivalent of, "It's an important message that needs to get out.
-And if we don't sell it, someone else will."
+CNN got a similar reply when they approached vendors of the 'Je Suis Charlie' T-shirts in January, asking whether they thought what they were doing was a bit "insensitive".
+Most of the sellers, the report concluded, said this: "It's an important message that needs to get out.
+And if we don't sell it, someone else will".

 And it's not just about the merchandise created specifically after the event.
-Even ads for Etsy items as innocuous as "Peace" bunting were cynically renamed "Pray for Paris Peace Bunting" with a callousness more typical of SEO optimizers than home crafters.
-There was even a special weekend promotion on a "All lives count.
+Even ads for Etsy items as innocuous as 'Peace' bunting were cynically renamed as "Pray for Paris Peace Bunting" with a callousness more typical of search engine experts than home crafters.
+There was even a special weekend promotion on a 'All lives count.
 Except ISIS.
-Fuck them" T-shirt; it was 20 percent off if you used the discount code SOLIDARITY.
+Fuck them' T-shirt; it was 20 percent off if you used the discount code SOLIDARITY.

 Props to the randomly named Pray For Paris clothes shop though, which opened in 2011.
-Owners decided to stop all sales on November 14 in the wake of the events and now 20 percent of its profits will be donated to the Red Cross.
+Owners decided to stop all sales on the 14th of November in the wake of the events and now 20 percent of its profits will be donated to the Red Cross.

-In a press release issued on Monday, eBay announced its aim to donate "5 percent of the revenue made on its European marketplaces on November 14 and 15 to victims and their families."
+In a press release issued on Monday, the 16th of November, eBay announced its aim to donate "five percent of the revenue made on its European marketplaces on the 14th and 15th of November to victims and their families."
 A cynic could argue that this might be an attempt for eBay to distance themselves from sellers profiteering from the tragedy.
 But a spokesman for the company said that measures had been taken to "ensure the absence of inappropriate or illegal ads seeking to glorify or to profit from this tragedy."